weaveworks-experiments/docker-plugin/README.md

 the plugin with the `--nameserver` argument.
 Doing so will make the driver plugin configure a static route to the WeaveDNS IP on each interface it gives to a container.
-The WeaveDNS container will _also_ need a route back to the containers (most conveniently, to the subnet you told Weave to allocate IPs on); an example showing how to add this route is given in the script `start-all.sh`.
+The WeaveDNS container will _also_ need a route back to the containers; but since we are not in control of IP address allocation, it's up to you to arrange that, until we can think of a workaround.

 ### WeaveDNS registration